Hollywood-Scripts/HivelyEdit/README.md

-# hivelyedit
+# HivelyEdit

-A HivelyTracker editor made in Hollywood
+A HivelyTracker editor made in Hollywood using the RapaGUI framework for cross-platform compatibility.